“I would not suffer cruelties and indignities perpetrated against me or those close to me to pass without consequence.”

 “I went to charity programs, my doctor recommended those, but it was a really big bill.
 They just about had to get the paddles out for my heart after I saw how many 0’s.”
 She flashes a humorous smile, or at least an attempt at one.
 It falls utterly flat.

 “I, well, couldn’t pay.
 I just didn’t have the money.
-I don’t know I’ll ever have the money.
+I don’t know if I’ll ever have the money.
 So the hospital sold my debt to a collections agency.”

 Celia: “Who controls my trust?”
 Celia asks again.